zeli8888/BikeShareApp/README.md

 # 🚲 BikeShareApp

 **BikeShareApp** is a web application designed to help you get the shared bikes information in dublin.
-You can get real-time updates on bike station availability and current weather conditions, see visualized availability trends for each bike station, and plan your routes with ease using this app. 🎉
+You can get real-time updates on bike station availability and current weather conditions based on your location, see visualized availability trends and heat map for each bike station, and plan your routes easily using this app with minimal external API calls. 🎉

 ---